• Skip to primary navigation

 A bowl of soup with noodles held by chopsticks above the bowl.
 It includes leafy greens and a wedge of lime in a red broth.

-My spicy Asian noodle soup recipe has silky egg noodles swimming in a bold, spicy and tangy broth, thanks to the magic of fresh ingredients.
-The way the noodles soak up that rich broth is mesmerizing, while the baby Bok choy adds a fresh crunch that balances the spices beautifully.
+My spicy Asian noodle soup recipe has silky egg noodles swimming in a bold, spicy and tangy broth, while the baby Bok choy adds a fresh crunch that balances the spices beautifully.

 This is one of those super chill, no-brainer recipes that requires zero planning and always delivers.